oVirt/ovirt-appliance/docs/introduction.md

 * Create a kickstart from the provided template
 * Pass the boot iso and kickstart to `livemedia-creator` (part of `lorax`)
-* sysprep, sparsify and convert the intermediate image to the OVA format
+* sysprep, resize, sparsify and convert the intermediate image to OVA

 The `.ova` file now contains some metadata and the qcow2 image, to extarct the image run: